royjit/AWSMobileClientAuthSample/Documentation/UserPoolCustomUI.md

 ### Use Amplify CLI to create and manage configuration

-Instead of addin the configuration manually you can make use of Amplify CLI to create the necessary configuration.
+Instead of adding the configuration manually you can make use of Amplify CLI to create the necessary configuration.
 Follow the steps mentioned [here](https://aws-amplify.github.io/docs/cli-toolchain/quickstart) to initialize the CLI.
 After that you can follow any of the steps below to configure auth.
 Following anyone of the step will create a json file called `awsconfiguration.json`, rename this file to `userPoolConfiguration.json` for this project.